 Overview

 Tasks are individual work activities within a work order.
-While a work order represents the overall job (such as “Install new HVAC system”), tasks break that job into specific, manageable steps like “Remove old unit”, “Install new unit”, “Test system”, and “Train customer”.Tasks allow you to divide complex work orders into smaller pieces, assign different technicians to different parts, and track progress at a granular level.
+While a work order represents the overall job (such as “Install new Machine system”), tasks break that job into specific, manageable steps like “Remove old unit”, “Install new unit”, “Test system”, and “Train customer”.When to Use Tasks

 Use tasks when:- Work orders involve multiple distinct activities